European Parliament

-The European Parliament (EP) is one of the legislative bodies of the European Union and one of its seven institutions.
+The European Parliament (EP) is one of the two legislative bodies of the European Union (EU) and one of its seven institutions.
 Together with the Council of the European Union (known as the Council and informally as the Council of Ministers), it adopts European legislation, following a proposal by the European Commission.
-The Parliament is composed of 705 members (MEPs).
-It represents the second-largest democratic electorate in the world (after the Parliament of India), with an electorate of 375 million eligible voters in 2009.
+The Parliament is composed of 720 members (MEPs), after the June 2024 European elections, from a previous 705 MEPs.
+It represents the second-largest democratic electorate in the world (after the Parliament of India), with an electorate of around 375 million eligible voters in 2024.

 Since 1979, the Parliament has been directly elected every five years by the citizens of the European Union through universal suffrage.
 Voter turnout in parliamentary elections decreased each time after 1979 until 2019, when voter turnout increased by eight percentage points, and rose above 50% for the first time since 1994.
-The voting age is 18 in all EU member states except for Malta and Austria, where it is 16, and Greece, where it is 17.
+The voting age is 18 in all EU member states except for Malta, Belgium, Austria and Germany, where it is 16, and Greece, where it is 17.

+The European Parliament has legislative power in that the adoption of EU legislation normally requires its approval, and that of the Council, in what amounts to a bicameral legislature.
+However, it does not formally possess the right of initiative (i.e. the right to formally initiate the legislative procedure) in the way that most national parliaments of the member states do, as the right of initiative is a prerogative of the European Commission.
+Nonetheless, the Parliament and the Council each have the right to request the Commission to initiate the legislative procedure and put forward a proposal.